 The KPST is overseen by a Governing Board, consisting of members that are investment and pension experts, or have experience in representing employees and/or employers of Kosovo.
 According to Law No. 04/L-101, one non-voting member shall represent the interests of the Government.
-During 2023 and 2022, the Governing Board was operating without a non-voting member.
+During 2024 and 2023, the Governing Board was operating without a non-voting member.
 From March 2023 KPST operated without any Governing Board members as their mandates had expired.
-Five members of the Governing Board were appointed by the Assembly of Kosovo in July 2023, sufficient to provide a quorum, but left two positions empty for the remainder of 2023 and as of the date of issuing this report.
+Five members of the Governing Board were appointed by the Assembly of Kosovo in July 2023, sufficient to provide a quorum, and additional two voting members were appointed in December 2024.

 These financial statements are for KPST Operations (or "KPSTOP"), which is the entity managing and administering contributors' pension savings (pension assets).
-The financial statements for KPST Pension Assets (or "KPSTPA") are prepared separately from the financial statements of the entity.
+The financial statements for KPST Pension Assets (or "KPSTPA") are prepared separately from the financial statements of the KPSTOP.

-A Director and 29 staff members managed the day-to-day operations of the KPST during 2023 (2022: Director and 29 staff members).
+A Director and 34 staff members managed the day-to-day operations of the KPST during 2024 (2023: Director and 29 staff members).